astralfrontier-itch-io/witch/rules/rules.md

 * On a Critical Success (multiple 6's), the group has overcome one obstacle, and the next action will be Boring
 * On a Full Success (a 6), the group is ready for anything, and the next action will be Boring by default
 * On a Partial Success (a 4 or 5), the group is taking chances, and the next action will be Risky
-* On a Bad Outcome (a 1­3), the witches are in over their heads, and their next move will be Stupid
+* On a Bad Outcome (a 1-­3), the witches are in over their heads, and their next move will be Foolish

 In addition to the engagement roll, the Mentor starts one or more progress clocks: